The Women's Health Center

 - Implant leakage

-Biopsy - If your mammogram or ultrasound has revealed an abnormality, your Women’s Center physician may recommend an ultrasound, stereotactic, or MRI-guided breast biopsy.
+Biopsy - If your mammogram or breast ultrasound has revealed an abnormality, your Women’s Center physician may recommend an ultrasound, stereotactic, or MRI-guided breast biopsy.
 Studies show that these procedures are as definitive as an open surgical biopsy and have a shorter recovery time.
-There is minimal scarring to the breast, and the procedures are less painful.
+There is minimal scarring to the breast, and the procedures are well tolerated.

-Breast MRI - Breast magnetic resonance imaging (MRI) is a very sensitive and painless technique for diagnosing early breast cancer.
-It also helps determine the extent of
+Breast MRI - Breast magnetic resonance imaging (MRI) is a sensitive and painless technique for diagnosing early breast cancer.
+It also helps determine the extent of the cancer in patients who have been diagnosed with breast cancer, or those with a strong family history of breast carcinoma.
+Breast MRI is also used in the evaluation of possible breast implant rupture.

-MRI-Guided Breast Biopsy - Magnetic resonance imaging biopsy is a highly accurate way to evaluate suspicious tissue in areas of the breast that cannot be visualized by mammogram or ultrasound.
+MRI-Guided Breast Biopsy - Magnetic resonance imaging biopsy is a highly accurate way to evaluate suspicious tissue in areas of the breast which are sometimes only seen on the MRI images.

-Digital Mammography with Computer-Aided Detection (CAD) - Digital mammography uses low doses of x-rays to look at the breast tissue and detects cancers that are too small for you or your doctor to feel.
-Starting at age 40 (or earlier if you have a family history of breast disease) you should have a mammogram every year.
+Digital Breast Tomosynthesis (3D-Mammography) with Computer-Aided Detection (CAD) - uses low doses of x-rays to look at the breast tissue and detects cancers that may be too small for you or your doctor to feel.
+This technology affords sharp images with thin sections through the breast through computer generated imaging.
+Starting at age 40 (or earlier if you have a family history of breast cancer) you should have a mammogram every year.
 Early detection is the best defense.

-Ultrasound (Breast/Pelvis/Abdominal/Thyroid/ Renal/Sonohysterograms) - Ultrasonography is a non-invasive imaging technique that uses high-frequency sound waves for viewing the breast.
-Ultrasound can distinguish a benign cyst from a solid lesion, which may rule out the need for a biopsy.
-Ultrasonography can also evaluate pelvic and abdominal pain, abnormal vaginal bleeding, problematic fibroids, and thyroid nodules, and screen for ovarian cancer.
+Ultrasound (Breast/Pelvis/Sonohysterography) - Ultrasonography is a non-invasive imaging technique that uses high-frequency sound waves for viewing the breast or pelvis.
+Ultrasound can distinguish a cyst from a solid lesion, which may rule out the need for a biopsy.
+Ultrasonography can also evaluate pelvic pain, abnormal vaginal bleeding, fibroids, and ovarian cysts or masses.

-Ultrasound Breast Biopsy - This is a highly accurate way to evaluate palpable and non-palpable suspicious masses that are visible on ultrasound.
+Ultrasound Breast Biopsy - This is a highly accurate way to evaluate palpable and non-palpable suspicious masses that are visible on ultrasound, and then with ultrasound guidance the radiologist can biopsy the area of concern.